You have no items in your shopping cart.

 Fast writers will appreciate a lightweight fountain pen; one that will allow them to glide along the paper's lines while writing.

 If you're a slow and deliberate writer, you might find yourself gripping your pen too tight.
 This will lead to muscle fatigue, and you might also tear through your paper.
-To remedy this, use a fountain pen with a bit more heft to it if you write slowly.
+To remedy this, use a fountain pen with a bit more heft to it.

 One way of ensuring your fountain pen is well balanced in your hand is by matching its weight to the size of your hand.